artyomich/laravel-todo-extjs/readme.md

 # Laravel ToDo App

-This is a simple ToDo app with multiple user support.
+This is a simple ToDo app.

 This is built on Laravel Framework 5.1.
 This was built for demonstrate purpose.